whalelephant/CertX/certX/readme.md

     verifier: did
     # Issuer of the claim, e.g. Health Authority
     issuer: did,
-    # Subject the claim is about, e.g. Alice's muggle did
+    # Subject the claim is about, e.g. Alice's one time unique
     subject:did,
     # Actual claim, e.g. vaccination record recieved
     claim: Int
 }

+# Packet received via IBC
 verifiableCredential {
-    # The identifier for the verifier, e.g. Alice's new did created for the retaurant
-    subject: did,
     # Verifier this proof is meant to be for, e.g. restaurant
     verifier: did,
     # Issuer of this proof, e.g. health authority
     issuer: did
+    # The identifier for the verifier, e.g. Alice's new did created for the retaurant
+    subject: did,
     # Actual claim, e.g. vaccination record recieved or simply fully / partial / none
     # (i.e. the issuer can obfuscate details if they see fit)
     claim: some_claim_description,